Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Committee must meet at least 4 times in each year at the dates, times and places determined by the Committee.

-   1. Meetings may be held in person or with the use of real-time video or audio technology (or a combination of these modes)
+   a) Meetings may be held in person or with the use of real-time video or audio technology (or a combination of these modes)

 2. The date, time and place of the first Committee meeting must be determined by the members of the Committee as soon as practicable after the annual general meeting of the Association at which the members of the Committee were elected.